millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide300.md

 ### STEP 3: Navigate to the Storage Tab, then Object Storage
+To learn more about the OCI Object Storage, check out this <a href="https://docs.us-phoenix-1.oraclecloud.com/Content/GSG/Tasks/addingbuckets.htm" target="_blank">documentation</a> .

 -   In the OCI Compute Console, click on the Storage tab, then click on Object Storage on the left-hand menu:
     ![](images/300/snap0014297.jpg)